Military history of Canada: War of 1812

-Animosity and suspicion persisted between the UK and the US decades after the American Revolution.
-The Napoleonic Wars exacerbated Anglo-American tensions, as the UK's naval blockade of France and the impressment of American sailors the British claimed were deserters, aggravated the US.
-As the US lacked a navy capable of challenging the UK, an invasion of Canada was proposed as a feasible method to attack the British.
-Americans living in the western frontier also hoped an invasion would end British support for Indigenous resistances in the American Northwest Territory.
-Strong support for war from congressional war hawks and optimistic assessments over the feasibility of invading Canada from US officers, like Major General Henry Dearborn, led the US to declare war on the UK in June 1812.
+Anglo-American tensions continued into the 19th century and were exacerbated during the Napoleonic Wars by Britain's naval blockade of France and the impressment of US sailors they claimed were deserters.
+Unable to challenge the Royal Navy, the US proposed invading Canada as a means to strike Britain, and to end British support for Indigenous resistance in its western frontier.
+Support from congressional war hawks and optimistic assessments of invading Canada by US officers, including Major General Henry Dearborn, led to the US declaring war on the UK in June 1812.

-US strategy focused on a vulnerable Upper Canada, as the Maritime colonies were well-defended and Lower Canada deemed too remote and its capital too well-fortified.
-At the start of the war, Upper Canada had minimal defences, consisting of only 1,600 regular troops, Britain's Indigenous allies, and several Canadian units raised for the war, including the Provincial Marine, Fencibles, and militia units like Captain Runchey's Company of Coloured Men.
+US strategy targeted a vulnerable Upper Canada, as the Maritime colonies were well-defended and Lower Canada's capital was considered too remote and fortified.
+At the war's outset, Upper Canada's defenses were minimal, comprising 1,600 regular troops, Indigenous allies, and Canadian units raised for the conflict, including the Provincial Marine, Fencibles, and militia units like Captain Runchey's Company of Coloured Men.